 6. Station 6: Veronica wipes the face of Jesus.
 Location: on Via Dolorosa St. up from station 5.

 According to tradition, Veronica felt compassion when she saw Jesus carrying his cross to Golgotha and gave him her veil so that he could wipe his forehead.
 Jesus supposedly wiped His face and then handed it back to her with the image of His face miraculously impressed upon her veil.
 Veronica means true image in Latin.

 A short distance before Station 7, part of the original wall of the city can be seen.
 Golgotha was outside the city during the time of Christ, and this wall marks the exit out of the city.

 7. Station 7: Jesus falls the second time.
 Location: at the corner of Via Dolorosa St. and Khan es-Zeit St.

 8. Station 8: Jesus meets the daughters of Jerusalem.
-Location: from Station 7, take a step to the left and walk up Ma'alot E-Khanka St. a short distance.
+Location: from Station 7, take a step to the right and walk up Ma'alot E-Khanka St. a short distance.